cloud-ark/kubeplus/Guidelines.md

 [MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/pkg/resources/services/service.go#L34).

-## 3) Use kube-openapi annotations in Custom Resource Type definition
+## 3) Generate OpenAPI Spec for your Custom Resources

 When defining the types corresponding to your custom resources, you should use kube-openapi annotation - ``+k8s:openapi-gen=true''